bennykurz/array-conf/doc/index.rst

         ConfigurationInterface::TYPE_CAST
     );

-This means, if you decided for ``ConfigurationInterface::KEY_STRICT``, in the configuration isn't allowed configure a key, who are not defined in configuration-definition.
-With ``ConfigurationInterface::KEY_FLEXIBLE`` however it doesn't matter, if the key is defined.
+This means if you decide to use ``ConfigurationInterface::KEY_STRICT``, in the configuration it isn't allowed to configure a key who is not specified in the configuration-definition.
+With ``ConfigurationInterface::KEY_FLEXIBLE`` however it doesn't matter if the key is specified in the configuration-definition.
 If key is not defined, the type is either '*' or 'conf'.
-If value is an array, the type will be 'conf', otherwise '*'.
+If the value is an array the type will be 'conf', otherwise '*'.

 Strict type or cast
 ===================

-For type there is also a choice between strict or cast:
+While deciding on a type there is a choice between the two options ``ConfigurationInterface::TYPE_CAST`` and ``ConfigurationInterface::TYPE_STRICT``:

 .. code-block:: php